-The actuarial assumptions used in the July 1, 2022 valuation were based on the results of an actuarial experience study for the 10-year period ending June 30, 2020.
-There were no significant changes of benefit terms.
+The actuarial assumptions used in the June 30, 2023 valuation were based on the results of an actuarial experience study for the period July 1, 2012 through June 30, 2022.

-Mortality rates as of July 1, 2022, were based on the RP 2014 Blue Collar Healthy Annuitant table with males set-forward zero years, females set-forward two years and disabled set-forward three years (male only rates), with generational projection of future mortality improvement with 50% of Scale BB beginning in 2017.
+Mortality rates were based on the RP-2014 Blue Collar Healthy Annuitant table with males set-forward zero years, females set-forward two years and disabled individuals set-forward three years (male only rates), with generational projection of future mortality improvement with 50% of Scale BB beginning in 2017.

-The long-term expected rate of return on MFPSI investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the longterm expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The best estimates of geometric real rates of return for each major asset class are summarized in the following table:
+The long-term expected rate of return on MFPSI investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (i.e., expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation are summarized in the following table:

 Asset Class Long-Term Expected Real Rate of Return

-Broad Fixed Income 3.5%
+Broad Fixed Income 4.9%

-Broad U.S. Equity 6.7
+Broad U.S. Equity 7.1

-Global Equity 6.8
+Global Equity 7.2

-Broad Non-US Equity 7.0
+Broad Non-U.S. Equity 7.4

-Managed Futures 5.1
+Managed Futures 5.2

-Emerging Market 7.2

-Real Estate-Core 6.4
+Core Real Estate 6.8

-Opportunistic Real Estate 11.0
+Opportunistic Real Estate 11.1

-Global Infrastructure 6.8
+Global Infrastructure 6.9

-Private Credit 8.6
+Private Credit 10.1

-Private Equity 12.0
+Private Equity 12.1